-As a result of generous gifts from Jim Vann '50 and Lee Stanton Vann, two Vann Fellowships for Biomedical Ethics Research are available to Davidson College students at Mayo Clinic in Rochester, Minnesota, for 10 weeks during the summer.
+As a result of generous gifts from Jim Vann '50 and Lee Stanton Vann, two Vann Fellowships for biomedical ethics research are available to Davidson College students at Mayo Clinic in Rochester, Minn., for 10 weeks during the summer.
 Fellows are selected through a competitive application process.
-The work of Vann Fellows is supervised by physician and research mentors within the Mayo Clinic Program in Biomedical Ethics.
+The work of Vann Fellows is supervised by physician and research mentors within the Biomedical Ethics Program at the Mayo Clinic.
 The fellowship award is $5,000 (minus taxes), from which students are responsible for paying their own travel, housing and meals.
 Applications for the summer fellowships are due in the second week of January.

 Examples of research topics that might be explored during the fellowship include:

 At the conclusion of the summer fellowship term, fellows must report on the work they performed, their findings or insights, and their evaluation of the experience.
 This may entail a presentation to a committee at the Mayo Clinic as well as one or two presentations at Davidson College in the fall.
 Contact Prof. David Perry, director of the Vann Center, for more information about applying.

 Two ethics internships at Human Rights Watch (HRW) in New York City and/or Washington, D.C. are available to Davidson students for nine weeks during the summer, supervised by Zama Coursen-Neff '93, executive director of HRW's Children's Rights Division.
 The work may include press monitoring, desk research, drafting short background documents and correspondence, and other projects as they arise.
 Topics may include child labor; attacks on schools, teachers, and students during armed conflict; access to education; or other issues.
 HRW internships often offer direct exposure to the workings of an international human rights organization, interaction with other U.S. and international organizations, and opportunities to attend lectures, trainings, and special events relating to human rights.
 Applications are due in early February.